mainmatter/mainmatter.com/src/posts/2023-07-22-the-case-for-rust-on-the-web.md

-like e.g. [express.js](http://expressjs.com) from the Node ecosystem is the benchmark that maintainers of web frameworks in Rust like [Rob Ede](http://twitter.com/robjtede), maintainer of [actix](http://actix.rs), are aiming for ([I talked about this and other topics recently](/blog/)).
+like e.g. [express.js](http://expressjs.com) from the Node ecosystem is the benchmark that maintainers of web frameworks in Rust like [Rob Ede](http://twitter.com/robjtede), maintainer of [actix](http://actix.rs), are aiming for.
 While an ambitious goal, it's actually one that's possible to reach in the mid future.

 In parallel to existing frameworks and libraries like actix and axum continue to improve, new frameworks will be built at higher abstraction levels as well.
 As